 This trend has been driven from the top down.
 State and federal regulations have been made tougher, requiring automakers manufacture cars that meet stricter emissions standards and higher gas-mileage rules.
 Producing alternative-fuel vehicles helps meet those restrictions, while research into the related technologies drives innovation and leads to wider adoption.

 But not all types of alternative-fuel vehicles are the same, and some have issues that can limit their appeal to drivers.
 “Where and how easily can I fuel up?” and “Does it come in the color I want, with the features I want?” are the types of questions consumers might ask before investing in an alternative-fuel vehicle.
-Lean more about the pros and cons of alternative fuel vehicles.
+Learn more about the pros and cons of alternative fuel vehicles.

 Types of alternative fuels and vehicles